Terms and conditions

 Full payment for intensive courses must be paid two weeks prior to the commencement date of the course.

-If you fall ill during the course (or cannot complete the course for any other reason) the course fee will be forfeit and your driving test will be cancelled.
+If you fall ill during the course (or cannot complete the course for any other reason other than described in 3(a) above) the course fee will be forfeit and your driving test will have to be cancelled.

 5. Buddy lessons